-Open the project you want to export.

-Open the Save menu and click "Export".

-Select a location on your computer to store the exported file.
+- Select a location on your computer to store the exported file.

-Edit the filename (optional).
+- Edit the filename (optional).

-Click "Save".
+- Click "Save".

 If an administrator password is set for this project, then administrator approval is required to save the export file to a new location.
 To continue you need the project's administrator password.